 - Bosentan, elvitegravir/cobicistat/emtricitabine/tenofovir, etravirine, ketoconazole, modafinil, nafcillin, or tacrolimus

 - Medicine to lower cholesterol (including atorvastatin, fluvastatin, lovastatin, rosuvastatin, simvastatin)

 - Steroid medicine

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease other than hepatitis C.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease (including hepatitis B).

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.